 The symbols F (Fall), I (Interim), and S (Spring) indicate when each course is offered.
 The term core designates those courses in each department which meet the general graduation or core requirements of the discipline.
 The few courses which carry more or less than a single course credit are indicated; all others carry a single course credit.
-Interim courses numbered 1-19 are open to freshmen and sophomores; those numbered 20-29 are open to sophomores and juniors; and those numbered 30 or higher are open to juniors and seniors; those numbered 40 or higher are open to any student.
+Courses regularly offering honor sections are indicated; honor registration in any course is possible subject to the approval of the instructor and the chairman of the department.
+Interim courses numbered 1-19 are open to freshmen and sophomores; those numbered 20-29 are open to sophomores and juniors; those numbered 30 or higher are open to juniors and seniors; and those numbered 40 or higher are open to any student.